TABLE OF CONTENTS

 How are GPUs Used in Machine Learning?

 With parallel architecture boasting thousands of cores for simultaneous floating point operations, GPUs can accelerate training machine learning models and statistical analysis on big data by orders of magnitude.
-Here’s how GPUs in ML are helping produce top-class innovations:
+Here’s how GPU accelerated machine learning is helping produce top-class innovations:

 Statistical modelling

 Statistical modelling, a cornerstone of machine learning, often involves complex computations like matrix multiplications and transformations.
-GPUs are highly efficient in handling these operations due to their parallel processing capabilities.
+GPU accelerated machine learning is highly efficient in handling these operations due to their parallel processing capabilities.
 This efficiency is particularly noticeable in deep learning, a subset of ML that relies on large neural networks, which inherently involve extensive matrix operations.

 Data Analysis